Politics of Thailand: Democracy post-1932

 Thailand was a kingdom under an absolute monarch for over seven centuries before 1932.

 As a result of imperialism, the kings began minor reforms.
 The king was the president of the government, consulted with his councillors, mainly his relatives.
 Though significant reforms had occurred in Rama V's reign, the kingdom still had no national assembly.
 Men of royal blood held positions in the government as ministers.
 The situation became tense after the World War I. An economic crisis bedeviled the country.
 A young generation of students and intellectuals studying in Europe began criticizing the crown's government as backward, corrupt, and ineffective.
 On 24 June 1932, troops in Bangkok seized government buildings and some key ministers.
 The 1932 revolution took place.
 Its leaders were both bureaucrats and young military officers, urging national reforms, including the first written constitution.
 After negotiation with the king, Rama VII, and the kingdom's elite, changes took place, ending absolute rule by the king.
 The king remained the titular head of state, but the constitutional government ruled the country with the prime minister at its head.
 A general election was held for the creation of the first national assembly.
 The election was the first in which women were permitted to vote.

-Despite the efforts of many democrats in the past including Pridi Banomyong, Western, democratic-style of government was alien to the kingdom.
-It was claimed that Siam had insufficient time to educate its population in preparation for Western political, industrial, and economic changes.
+The period 1932–1973 has been described as semi-democratic.

 Since becoming a Western-style constitutional democratic monarchy in 1932, most of the time the country has been ruled by military governments.
 The disputes and struggles among the elites old and new, civilians, politicians, and military have occurred regularly since 1932.
 The first military coup staged by the 1932 revolutionary, military wing itself, occurred in 1933.
 The military became a tool for political stability.
 Political freedom, freedom of speech, and basic human rights were strongly compromised in the first three-quarters of the 20th century.

 Due to the pressure of outside events during the Vietnam War, the politics of the kingdom became even more tense.
 The military government, with the support of the US, tightened its control over the country's politics, while intellectuals and leftist students strongly opposed the junta.